The Bose Sport Open Earbuds are unlike any other — and mostly great

 Bottom line

 The Bose Sport Open Earbuds are the most unique workout earbuds out there — and among the best you can buy right now.
-They pump out impressively full sound to keep you fired up while getting sweaty, all while making it easy to stay aware of your surroundings thanks to their off-ear design.
+They pump out impressively full sound to keep you fired up while getting sweaty, all while making it easy to stay aware of your surroundings, thanks to their off-ear design.
 The nine hours of battery life certainly doesn’t hurt, either.

-However, the Sport Open Earbuds’ hard plastic design can feel a little uncomfortable at times, and the lack of a charging case makes them less-than-ideal for long trips.
+However, the Sport Open Earbuds’ hard plastic design can feel a little uncomfortable at times, and the lack of a charging case makes them less than ideal for long trips.
 If you want a better fit and the ability to charge on the go, the Powerbeats Pro are still our pick for the best true wireless earbuds for working out.
 But if you like the idea of a pair of earbuds that won’t invade your ear canal while helping you stay alert, the Sport Open Earbuds deliver big on their very unique selling point.